This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Kilim

-Kilim is a Turkish word that refers to a low-pile rug.
-These rugs are widely made in Turkey, North Africa, the Balkans, the Caucasus, Iran, Afghanistan, Pakistan, Central Asia and parts of China.
+Kilim refers to a flat-woven rug without pile in Turkish.
+These rugs are widely produced in Turkey, North Africa, the Balkans, the Caucasus, Iran, Afghanistan, Pakistan, Central Asia, and parts of China.

-The main difference between kilims and pile rugs is that kilims have no pile and are designed with alternating colorful weft and warp threads.
-Kilims are generally made using the slit weave technique, where different colored weft threads leave slits (gaps) between adjacent blocks to create their distinctive designs.
-Weavers pack the weft threads tightly to cover the warp threads and favor diagonal patterns to create geometric and floral designs.
+The main difference from pile rugs is that kilims are designed by interweaving colorful weft and warp threads without any pile.
+Kilims are typically made using the slit weave technique, which creates distinctive designs by leaving slits (gaps) between adjacent blocks of different colored weft threads.
+Weavers tightly pack the weft to cover the warp and often favor diagonal patterns, weaving geometric designs or floral motifs.

-Kilims are used not only for floor coverings, but also for wall hangings, furniture coverings, bags and cushion covers.
-Wool is the main material used for this, as it is flexible and durable, but cotton, goat, camel and horse hair are also used.
-Silk is a rare luxury material.
+Kilims are used not only as floor coverings but also as wall hangings, furniture covers, bags, and cushion covers.
+The primary material is usually wool, known for its flexibility and durability, but cotton, goat hair, camel hair, and horse hair are also used.
+Silk is occasionally employed as a luxury material.